-How do you extinguish the fire once you have eaten a hot Chile?
+How do you extinguish the fire once you have eaten a hot chile?

 Some claim that plain water is best, while others claim that sugar, beer, bread, citrus fruits, tomato juice and oil can also help.
 Scientific research says that milk or milk based products which contain casein are the most helpful.
 Casein is a protein that unbinds the capsaicin from the nerve receptors on the taste buds, and puts out the fire!

-Red and green fruit represent two developmental stages of the same Chile fruit.
+Red and green fruit represent two developmental stages of the same chile fruit.
 The plant produces green fruit, which turns red if the pods are left on the plant.
-The red fruit is usually dried and ground into Chile powder.
-Green Chile is roasted and peeled for fresh consumption, canning or freezing.
+The red fruit is usually dried and ground into chile powder.
+Green chile is roasted and peeled for fresh consumption, canning or freezing.

 Chiles are an important source of vitamins and many essential nutrients.
-A green Chile pod can contain six times as much vitamin C as a Florida orange.
-The content diminishes about 30% with cooking and is almost completely absent in dried Chile As pods turn red, the vitamin A content increases until they contain twice the vitamin A of a carrot.
+A green chile pod can contain six times as much vitamin C as a Florida orange.
+The content diminishes about 30% with cooking and is almost completely absent in dried chile.
+As pods turn red, the vitamin A content increases until they contain twice the vitamin A of a carrot.
 Chile pods also contain high concentrations of vitamins E, P (bioflavonoids), B1 (thiamin) B2 (riboflavin) and B3 (niacin).

-How is Chile used today?
+How is chile used today?

 Chile is eaten today as a fresh vegetable or in its dried form as a spice.
 It is often used in combination with tomatoes in salsas, and hot sauces, but it can also be found in many ethnic foods, meats, salad dressings, dairy products, beverages, candies, baked goods, snack foods, breading and batters.
-Paprika (the Hungarian words for Chile), is used as coloring in sausages, cheeses, drugs and cosmetics.
+Paprika (the Hungarian words for chile), is used as coloring in sausages, cheeses, drugs and cosmetics.
 Cayenne (named for a city in French Guiana) is used in hot sauce, and jalapeños (named for Jalapa, Mexico), are preserved by canning or pickling.
-Chiles have antimicrobial effects, and help to retard food spoilage, and important benefit in warm climates.
+Chiles have antimicrobial effects, and help to retard food spoilage, an important benefit in warm climates.